 - Breathing support as necessary, control asthma symptoms and low blood pressure

-- Immunotherapy, in case of severe allergies, for long-term tolerance development
+- Immunotherapy (allergy shots), in case of severe allergies, for long-term tolerance development

 - Studies have shown that breastfeeding children for 4-6 months or over, can help build their body immunity and make them less prone to allergies

 - Appropriate maternal diet during pregnancy can help build stronger resistance (against allergies) in children

 In case the child or adult is susceptible to an anaphylactic shock (high-risk individuals) from Cockroach Allergy, the following should be considered: